KING IV REPORT ON CORPORATE GOVERNANCE FOR SOUTH AFRICA (‘KING IV’)

 Members of the Board assume collective responsibility for setting the policy and direction of the Group, oversight of its implementation, and accountability for its performance.
 They set parameters for risk/reward opportunities in a manner which are both responsible and in the best interests of the Group in the triple context.

-Three committees, viz, audit and risk assessment, remuneration, and social, ethics and transformation have been formed to assist the Board in the discharge of its responsibilities.
+Four committees, viz, audit and risk assessment, remuneration, nominations and social, ethics and transformation have been formed to assist the Board in the discharge of its responsibilities.
 However, despite this delegation, the Board remains accountable.

-The Board is transparent in the manner in which it exercises its governance role and responsibilities.
+The Board is transparent in the way it exercises its governance role and responsibilities.

 Board members are held to account for their ethical and effective leadership by continuous peer review, and an annual assessment by members of the conduct of the Board as a unit.